stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 1. To set up the webhook, you'll need the `URL of the Pipeline as Code interceptor`.
 This URL is used to connect GitHub with your SAAP's pipeline system.

-1. Ask SAAP admin to provide you with the `Interceptor URL` "route" from the project or namespace where the Pipeline as Code is installed.
+1. Ask the SAAP admin to provide you with the `Interceptor URL` "route" from the project or namespace where the Pipeline as Code is installed.

 1. Back in the GitHub repository's webhook settings, enter the `Pipeline as Code interceptor URL` you obtained in the previous step in the `Payload URL`.